Founding Director & Principal Consultant

 Award-winning author and historian of medieval Islamic art, architecture, and civilization.

-Anderson is an award-winning author and expert in Islamic art, architecture, and history in the age of the great caliphs.
-She is the author of A Bridge to the Sky: The Arts of Science in the Age of 'Abbas Ibn Firnas (Oxford University Press, 2024) and The Islamic villa in early medieval Iberia: Architecture and Court Culture in Umayyad Córdoba (Ashgate, 2013), two co-edited volumes on the art, architecture, and archaeology of medieval Islamic Spain and North Africa, and numerous peer-reviewed essays.
-Anderson earned her PhD at MIT in the Aga Khan Program for Islamic Architecture.
+Glaire Anderson (PhD, MIT, Aga Khan Program for Islamic Architecture) is author of A Bridge to the Sky: The Arts of Science in the Age of 'Abbas Ibn Firnas (Oxford University Press, 2024) and The Islamic villa in early medieval Iberia: Architecture and Court Culture in Umayyad Córdoba (Ashgate, 2013), two co-edited volumes on the art, architecture, and archaeology of medieval Islamic Spain and North Africa, and numerous peer-reviewed essays.
+She was an advisor to the British Museum Silk Roads exhibition and publication, and San Diego Museum of Art's Wonders of Creation: Art, Science, & Innovation in the Islamic World, to which she also contributed an essay on scientists as 'makers' of visual culture.

 Calligraphy Artist | Graphic Designer